lpio/lpio-spec/protocol.md

 1. After a failed request client resends a request using a backoff logic ([backoff options](./schemas/client-backoff-options.json)).
 A reference implementation is [backoff](https://github.com/segmentio/backo).
 1. Client is disconnected when backoff duration reached the `max` value.
 1. Client is connected when a request was successfull.
-1. Client sends ping request if no message has been received within time span defined by `pingInterval` option.
-1. Client always sends an "ack" message in response when it receives messages of type other than "ack".
 1. Client accumulates messages to reduce amount of requests ([multiplexer options](./schemas/multiplexer-options.json))
+1. Client issues a timeout error if no message has been received within time span defined by `responseTimeout`.
+Client will close current request and create a new one with backoff.

 ### Server